emsterdam1/anRNAlab-Protocols/General/Trizol-RNA-Purification.md

 **3.** Separate phases at 12,000 x g for 10 minutes at 4 °C, retain the <ins>aqueous</ins> phase (top).<br/>_Note: It is important to not be greedy and avoid the interface (where DNA is) as much as possible._

-**4.** Mix samples with 1 volume of isopropanol, vortex 5 seconds and leave at room temperature for 10 minutes.<br/>_Note: For expected low yields, it can help to add 1 µl of carrier glycogen._
+**4.** Mix samples with 1 volume isopropanol, vortex 5 seconds and leave 10 minutes at room temperature.<br/>
+_Note: For expected low yields, it can help to add 1 µl of carrier glycogen._

 **5.** Pellet at 12,000 x g for 8 minutes at 4 °C, remove the supernatant.

 **6.** Wash in 1 mL 75% ethanol, spin at 7,500 x g for 5 minutes.<br/>_Note: Pellets in ethanol can be stored long term at -20 °C._

-**7.** Remove most of the ethanol, spin down and remove residual ethanol, and then air dry pellets for 5-8 minutes.
+**7.** Remove most ethanol, spin down and remove residual ethanol, then air dry pellets for 5-8 minutes.

-**8.** Resuspend in 44 or 88 µl (depending on expected yield) of nuclease-free water in preparation for [DNase treatment](./TURBO-DNase.md).<br/>_Note: DNase treatment is not necessary if RNA is not from a cell or tissue source._
+**8.** Resuspend in 44 or 88 µl (depending on expected yield) of nuclease-free water.<br/>
+_Note: If RNA is from a cell or tissue source, a DNase treatment is necessary._